 The ultimate test to the quality of your relationship is how it ends.
 Continue reading “When Love Is Over – But Must Not Be Over”

 You only need to practice these 3 simple mind tricks to ensure that you never live a meaningful life – just one that serves others.
-Continue reading “The 3 Pillars of a Wasted Life”
+Continue reading “How To Waste Your Life In 3 Simple Lies”

 The vast majority of people would agree that identity and sense of purpose are hard work so you’d rather drift with prefabricated life roles and it’s as good as the real thing because everyone else is doing it, anyway.